There was a soldier, a Scottish soldier Who wandered far away and soldiered far away

 Our main holiday this year was in Scotland.
-We had been invited by Ravi and Maggie to launch the Hossack Institute of Highland Studies in memory of Maggie’s parents.
-So we decided to extend the holiday by staying in the Cairngorms National Park near to Tomintoul.
+Ravi and Maggie had invited us to launch the Hossack Institute of Highland Studies in memory of Maggie’s parents.
+So, we decided to extend the holiday by staying in the Cairngorms National Park near to Tomintoul.

-The drive to Inverness was uneventful, except for the police car parked on the motorway bridge with speed camera.
-The speeding ticket has not arrived, so rekon I have got away with it.
+The drive to Inverness was uneventful, except for the police car parked on the motorway bridge with a speed camera.
+The speeding ticket has not arrived, so reckon I have gotten away with it.
 That evening some of went out an ate the Great British Menu, curry.

-The next day some site seeing.
+The next day I did some site seeing.
 Looked around Cawdor castle, the Clava Cairns and Culloden where we whipped the Scots.

-The evening was party night, where we met many of the Hossacks.
+The evening was a party night, where we met many of the Hossack’s.

-One more day in Inverness, the Sunday saw a few of us taking a boat trip on Loch Ness to Urquhart castle in the almost rain and then a good meal in a local restaurant converted from one of the many churches in Inverness that have fallen from use.
+One more day in Inverness, Sunday saw a few of us taking a boat trip on Loch Ness to Urquhart castle in the rain and then a delicious meal in a local restaurant converted from one of the many churches in Inverness that have fallen out of use.
 I might say a far better use of the premises.

-You may wonder about the pictures of the trees on the gallery, I took a picture of this tree in the exact same spot in 1972.
+You may wonder about the pictures of the trees in the gallery, I took a picture of this tree in the exact same spot in 1972.